mezis/mezis.github.com/_posts/2014-11-09-go-classes.md

-It took me a while to wrap my head around it, but it turns out most of the misunderstanding stems from this: for people coming from object-oriented languages,
+It took me a while to wrap my head around it, but it turns out most of the misunderstanding stems from this: for people coming from object-oriented languages, and as far as can understand,

 > Go packages are the closest construct to a class in other languages.

 To be precise, `interface`s exposed by a package are.
-Packages provide **isolation** and **abstraction** like any good class should.
+On one hand, packages provide **isolation** and **abstraction** like any good class should.
+On the other, they can't be organised into isolated units of code like an application, Ruby Gem or Python Egg can.

-It doesn't necessarily make sense to have one class per package; in practice I find myself creating a package per "tree of classes" (or rather, bags of `struct`s sharing a common interface.
+It doesn't necessarily seem to make sense to have one class per package; in practice I find myself creating a package per "tree of classes" (or rather, bags of `struct`s sharing a common interface.
 So far I'm trying to keep my packages under 1,000 LOC.

 In practice, it seems to be commonplace to